marko-knoebl/slides/sections/react/92-side-effects/98-the-effect-hook-and-outdated-state-en.md

 ## The effect hook and outdated state

-As we've seen before, asynchronous functions may reference outdated state / data
+As we've seen before, functions may reference outdated state / data

 ## The effect hook and outdated state